Cupping + gua sha sessions with Dr. Aimée Derbes, LAc

 Cupping therapy is an integral part of Chinese Medicine.
-At my offices in Brooklyn (serving Gowanus, Park Slope, and Greenpoint) and Manhattan (Union Square), I see patients who are dealing with chronic pain (back pain, neck and shoulder pain, knee pain, hip pain, and ankle pain), digestive issues (IBS, colitis), infertility, stress, insomnia, PMS, women's health, and autoimmune conditions (Lyme, Hashimoto's, thyroid conditions, and many more).
+At my office in Manhattan (Flatiron / Union Square / Chelsea), I see patients who are dealing with chronic pain (back pain, neck and shoulder pain, knee pain, hip pain, and ankle pain), digestive issues (IBS, colitis), infertility, stress, insomnia, PMS, women's health, and autoimmune conditions (Lyme, Hashimoto's, thyroid conditions, and many more).

-Ever since Michael Phelps’ polka-dotted back drew a lot of media attention at the Olympics, there's been quite an uptake in questions about cupping in my email inbox.
-You all want to know: “does it hurt?”, “what’s it doing, really?”, and, my personal favorite, “why the hell would anyone be willing to do that?”.
+Each time there's some fresh media attention on a celebrity or athlete with cupping marks (Michael Phelps’ polka-dotted back at the 2016 Olympics, the Australian diving team, James Hunter, Gwyneth's backless dress, and so on) there's an uptick in questions about cupping in my email inbox.
+You all want to know: “does it hurt?”, “what’s it doing, really?”, and, my personal favorite, “why the heck would anyone be willing to do that?”.
 Fair enough.

 As a doctor of acupuncture and Chinese medicine, I use cupping all the time to treat my patients, and myself.
 But to the public, in the West, cupping is still relatively unknown.
 It is often misunderstood and seen as kind of -- or, depending on the circles you run in, very -- weird.
 Here’s a quick rundown of the basics.